Thomas de Hartmann: Life

 In 1908, de Hartmann went to Munich to work with Mottl, and there he met Wassily Kandinsky.
-At this time, de Hartmann was becoming disenchanted with traditional harmonization, and Kandinsky’s Avant-Guard approach to art was very attractive to him.
+At this time, de Hartmann was becoming disenchanted with traditional harmonization, and Kandinsky’s avant-garde approach to art was very attractive to him.
 The two collaborated on various stage works, but none was performed in their lifetimes.

 While in Munich, Thomas de Hartmann met the artist, former Sufi student and later stage impresario, Alexander de Salzmann; they were both friends of Rainer Maria Rilke and Wassily Kandinsky.
 Later, in Russia, after the beginning of World War I, de Hartmann would introduce de Salzmann to George Gurdjieff.

 From 1912 to 1914, de Hartmann divided his time between Munich and his estate in Khoruzhivka, working on various compositions and stage productions.
 When war was declared in 1914, de Hartmann was recalled to military service and moved to Tsarskoye Selo, where his regiment was located.

 In Dec.
 1916 de Hartmann met G.I.
 Gurdjieff, who became his spiritual teacher.
-De Hartmann and his wife met with Gurdjieff in St. Petersburg a few times before being assigned, in late February, 1917, to the reserve forces near the Austrian front in the Ukraine.
+De Hartmann and his wife met with Gurdjieff in St. Petersburg a few times before being assigned, in late February, 1917, to the reserve forces near the Austrian front in Ukraine.
 He travelled to Kiev, and his wife followed him, staying with de Hartmann’s sister who was living there.
 In April, 1917, de Hartmann was assigned to Masslennikov and Shmyakov, members of the State Duma, and later that month he was reassigned to travel with Rodzyanko.
 They all travelled to Minsk to attend the first congress of representatives of the Western Front.

 In August, 1917, the Main Artillery Directorate sent de Hartmann to Rostov-on-the-Don to “speed up the production of a model of [his] system of anti-airplane machines.”
 (He had previously invented a kind of periscope arrangement for firing guns from the trenches without the soldiers poking their heads out to aim.
 It had been accepted by the army and had begun production, but it was too late to save the Russian army, and was obsolete by the time of the Second World War.)

 In November, 1917, while he was travelling, he fell ill with typhoid in Sochi, and was granted leave for three months, whereupon he rejoined Gurdjieff, who had moved to Yessentuki.
 He was released from military service in February, 1918, and continued to stay and work with Gurdjieff, later travelling with him to Tiflis (Tbilisi).
 In 1919, de Hartmann was appointed Professor of Music at the Tiflis Conservatory, and during this time, he wrote music for a pair of stage productions.
 In 1920, the de Hartmanns travelled with Gurdjieff to Constantinople, and, from there, to Berlin in 1921, Paris in 1922, then in October, 1922, moved into the Prieuré d’Avon in Fontainebleau, south of Paris.
 The de Hartmanns remained there with Gurdjieff until 1929.